 Yellow Rails and Rice Festival is different from most birding outings and festivals because we assume that the primary goal of participants attending the festival is to see a Yellow Rail, which means visiting a rice field during rice harvest operations.
 Harvest start time each day is FLUID and is determined solely by the farmer based on weather conditions and rice moisture levels.
 It is also important to realize that farmers cannot harvest in the rain or when the rice is wet (coated with dew), and after a heavy rain it may take up to 24 hours for rice to dry or fields to drain.

-Additional All-day field trips to explore other habitats are available for an additional fee.
+Additional All-day field trips to explore other habitats are available are not offered in 2021.
 Please also Review the Weather Contingency Plan.
 Personal transportation is required for all activities, carpooling is encouraged, but not guaranteed.

 The Basic Festival Package

 Check-in: 7-8:30 PM in the Evangeline Room of the Hampton Inn & Suites to pick up festival registration materials including gift tote with ID badge.
 Enjoy dessert and coffee, chat with festival coordinators, facilitators, and other participants, and visit Yellow Rail Sales.